Louis-CharlesBiron/canvasDotEffect/readme.md

     (type, e)=>console.log("Dang it, error!
 Type:", type, " | ", e) // onerror callback
 )

-// Adding the object to the canvas as a definition CVS.add(audioDisplay, true)
+// Adding the object to the canvas.
+CVS.add(audioDisplay)
 ```

 #### Example use 2: